bekencorp/armino/docs/bk7256/zh_CN/api-reference/multi_media/bk_aud_intf.rst

 .. important::

 	The Aud_Intf API v1.0 is the lastest and stable Audio interface APIs.
 All new applications should use Audio interface API v1.0.
+	And all Aud_Intf API cannot be called in mic and speaker callback registed in  `bk_aud_intf_drv_init` .

 Audio Interface
 ----------------------------